wcong/ants-go/README.md

 ### ants-go
 open source, restful, distributed crawler engine
+### help me
+I feel confused sometimes when I am designing the framework of ants or writing code in golang.
+So
+*	if there are something wrong in the source code,please let me know.
+*	If you have better idea of ants-go,please let me know.
-### why
+### design of ants-go
+##### ants
 I wrote a crawler engine named [ants](https://github.com/wcong/ants) in python base on [scrapy](https://github.com/scrapy/scrapy).
 But sometimes, dynamic language is chaos.
 So I start to write it in a compile language.
+##### scrapy
+I design the crawler framework  by imitating  [scrapy](https://github.com/scrapy/scrapy). such as downloader,scraper,and the way user write customize spider, by in a compile way
+##### elasticsearch
+I design my distributed architecture by imitating [elasticsearch](https://github.com/elasticsearch/elasticsearch). it spire me to do a engine for distributed crawler
 ### gopath
 ``` shell
 export GOPATH=PATH/TO/ants-go